- Status:

 - are made online through SmartyGrants

-- can be changed at any time during their preparation and completion until formally submitted (please remember to occasionally click the “Save” button within the application form to prevent data loss)
+- can be changed at any time during their preparation and completion until formally submitted (NB: please remember to occasionally click the “Save” button within the application form to prevent data loss)

 - must have all sections completed for applications to be considered.